candidelabs/abstractionkit/examples/SimpleAccount/UpgradeEOAto7702SimpleAccountAndSendTransactionWithSponsorPaymaster/README.md

 [Simple7702Account.sol](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/accounts/Simple7702Account.sol) is a fully audited minimalist smart contract account that can be safely authorized by any EOA.
 It adds full support for major smart account features like batching and gas sponsorship.

 > [!NOTE]
 This example runs on Sepolia, a testnet that supports EIP-7702 throught the Pectra upgrade.
-You will need to fund the EOA Account with sepETH first as no paymaster is used in this example.

 # How to use this example